GovTechSG/vault-utils/README.md

 [environment variable](https://docs.ansible.com/ansible/latest/user_guide/playbooks_environment.html)
 dictionary when executing the various Vault CLI commands.

+Optionally, this role can also copy any necessary certificates to the remote server.

 Refer to the `defaults` for the options available.

 ## Playbooks